Stay up to date with notifications from The Independent

 Undercover footage has revealed “systemic” violence being inflicted on boars at a Norfolk farm linked to those supplying pork and ham to UK supermarkets – including some boasting high-welfare labels.

-In harrowing scenes, workers repeatedly hit the animals with pitchforks and metal pipes, the investigation found.
+In harrowing scenes, workers repeatedly hit the animals with pitchforks and pipes, the investigation found.

 Over 781 hours of secret filming by Animal Justice Project (AJP) showed the boars enduring relentless mistreatment, including being kicked and beaten when they resisted mounting stools used for semen collection.

-The footage, shown to Red Tractor by The Independent, prompted the organisation to suspend the farm’s certification, and farm owner Innovis suspended two employees.
+The footage, shown by The Independent to Red Tractor, the UK’s largest food and farm standards scheme, prompted the organisation to suspend the farm’s certification, and farm owner Innovis suspended two employees.

 A worker wielding a long sharp tool, about to strike a pig on the head